dmnielsen/scrape_sbtb/analysis/README.md

 ## Find top genres reviewed

 I believe "Romance" might be one of those genres, so that might need to be kicked out if it's the top genre for all reviewers.
-There might be issues with how genres were done in the past versus now.
+There might be consistency issues with how genres were done in the past versus now.

 Multi-genre books have genres separated by semicolons.
 First, let's do the whole site, then by reviewer.
-Looping does not feel like the ideal, but the multi-genre thing is a killer.
+Looping does not feel ideal, but the multi-genre thing is a killer.

 Let's only look at graded reviews, so those not assigned a "miscellaneous" grade.